UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 Another problem with data in this format is that we don't know what the numbers under each year actually represent.
 Do those numbers represent population size?
 Land area?
 It's not clear.
 To solve both of these problems, we can reshape this data set to a tidy data format by creating a column called "year" and a column called "population."
 This transformation&mdash;which makes the data "longer"&mdash;is shown as the right table in {numref}`fig:02-wide-to-long`.
+Note that the number of entries in our data frame can change in this transformation.
+The "untidy" data has 5 rows and 3 columns for a total of 15 data, whereas the "tidy" data on the right has 15 rows and 2 columns for a total of 30 data.

 +++ {"tags": []}